5jt/dyalog-cookbook/manuscript/08-Testing.md

 For this you will need one of:

 * a test machine for each OS (version of Windows) you support.
+The machine might well "live" in the cloud.
 * a test machine and VM (virtual-machine) software.

 What VM software should you use?
 One of us has had good results with _Workstation Player_ from [VMware](http://www.vmware.com).

 If you use VM software you will save a _machine image_ for each OS.
 Include in each machine image your preferred development tools, such as text editor and Dyalog APL.
 You will need to keep each machine image up to date with fixes and patches to its OS and your tools.

-The machine images are large, about 10 GB each.
+The machine images are large, at least 30 GB each.
 So you want several hundred gigabytes of fast SSD (solid-state drive) on your test machine.
 With this you should be able to get a machine image loaded in 20 seconds or less.

 ## Testing APLTree modules